Outreach and Engagement

 If you would like a Curlew Action team member to give a talk to a school, group or organisation please get in touch!
 Likewise if you are looking to give your own Curlew talk and would like some resources.

-curlew action at events
+Curlew Action at events

 Mary Colwell interviewed our patron, David Gray, at the New Networks for Nature 2021 conference in Bath.
 Mary and David discussed his music, nature and love of curlews, and David performed his song inspired by the mysterious call of curlews 'The Arc' for the first time.
 He said: 'The curlews song seems to split in mid air and take the heart in two directions at once, I tried to fashion my song in the gap in between.
 I realised that every time I encounter the curlew’s music, it seems not only comfortingly familiar but also very strange and alien at the same time.
 My lyric suggests time moving in a circle, within which the curlews voice acts as a gateway.
 A curving beam, that as it rises, carries us inward, into a world of memory and transcendence, and then beyond that, into a place of obscurity and deep time.’